Statelessness and citizenship: camps and the creation of 'political space'

 Wednesday, 20 February 2013, 5 pm to 6.30 pm

-Seminar Room 1, Oxford Department of International Development, 3 Mansfield Road, Oxford OX1 3TB
+Seminar Room 1, Oxford Department of International Development, University of Oxford, 3 Mansfield Road, Oxford OX1 3TB

 What does it mean to be a citizen?
 In-depth field research with a stateless population in Bangladesh reveals that, despite liberal theory’s restrictive vision, the limits of political community are not set in stone.
 The Urdu-speaking population in Bangladesh exemplify some of the key problems facing uprooted populations.
 Set in a site of camp and non-camp based displacement, their experiences illustrate the nuances of political identity, and lived spaces of statelessness, that Western political theory has too long hidden from view.